 The service is pretty quick.
 The bar is also really great – complete with an array of beers, wines, and cocktails and a very laid-back atmosphere.
 It’s a wonderful place to hang with friends, as you enjoy the evening.
 The price is reasonable for the quality and size of the pizzas.

-Pizzeria La Baula is open from 5:30 pm to 10 pm every day and you can view their menu here.
+Pizzeria La Baula is open from 5:30 pm to 10 pm every day except Tuesay and Saturday when they close at 9:30 and you can view their menu here.

 11. Patagonia Argentinian Grill & Restaurant – Best steak